Disaster Intensity Scales

 The Richter magnitude Scale, or local magnitude scale, was developed in 1935 by seismologist Charles Richter as a way to mathematically calculate the magnitude of an earthquake.
 The Richter Scale uses information from seismographs, such as the amplitude of seismic waves, to assign a magnitude value.
 These values go from 0 to 10 and are expressed as whole numbers and decimals – the smaller the number, the smaller the magnitude of the earthquake.
 For example, earthquakes with a magnitude of 2.0 or less are usually called microquakes and cannot be felt by people.
 Earthquakes with a magnitude of 4.5 or greater can be felt by people in the region and can usually be recorded by seismographs all over the world.

-Also Check Out → What Makes a Plant Drought Tolerant?
+Also Check Out → What is a Lake & How are They Formed?

 3E LEARNING: A magnitude 7.6 on the Richter scale struck Iran today.